Gwindarr/gitpitch/PITCHME.md

----Johnny likes cats.
+Johnny likes cats.

 ---

----But, cats don't like Johnny.
+> But, cats don't like Johnny.

 ---